heckpiet/masscan_webscanner/README.md

 # Masscan Webscanner

 High-speed parallelized port scanner with automated HTML fetching and screenshotting for discovered web services.
+This Script is created with Assistence of AI!
+Please use carefully.

 ## 🧭 What it does